SyndicateMC/IV-DOMINI-modpack/Magic System/gist.md

 Spell Scrolls have been converted into *Spell Runes*, stone slates with a symbol etched into them to discern the school.
 Spellbooks have been converted into *Spell Tablets*, stone slates with gems embedded in them.

 Mana will be renamed to *Arcana*.
 Capacity of *Arcana* will be reduced to a base max of 10. *Arcana* will be gained through prayer and other things instead of it just regenerating passively.
+Spells will use a small amount of *Arcana*.

 Spells will be obtained through rituals.

-##
+## Prayer
+Prayer would consist of interacting with and then crouching or sitting by an altar or statue.

+There would be an altar and statue for each god.
+Statues are made by placing two hardened stone types in a pillar, and then interacting with them with a chisel in the mainhand, and a gem (corresponding to the god you are making the statue of) in the offhand.

+Then, by interacting with a statue, you would then start a timer of 60s.
+By sitting or crouching near the statue, the timer will deplete.
+When the timer reaches 0, your *Arcana* will be fully replenished and you will recieve a blessing corresponding to the god you prayed to.